 FC Barcelona counts to one of the best teams in the world.
 That brings huge pride to the city since Messi and other great footballer play for this team.
 So of course, Barcelona has the biggest stadium in Europe and the largest club stadium in the world.
 Since 2000, the official name is Camp Nou which has space for 99.354 spectators.
 If you don’t want to or can’t go to a match, you have the chance to visit the museum.
 It’s one of the most-visited museums in the city and shows the history and glory of the team.

 Also, guided tours are available.
-If you buy tickets, I always suggest you buy them online and in advance.
+If you buy tickets, I always suggest buying them online and in advance.
 Thus, you get a tour suitable for your preferred dates, you save 3.50€ and you avoid long queues at the entrance.

 From 26€ to 62€ (depending on what’s included)